Written by Ada’s Medical Knowledge Team

 The symptoms of schizophrenia can vary greatly from person to person.
-In the early stages, the symptoms are often frightening, and the affected person may not tell anyone that these are occuring.
+In the early stages, the symptoms are often frightening, and the affected person may not tell anyone that these are occurring.
 Generally speaking, there are two groups of symptoms in schizophrenia.
-The first type includes the better known symptoms of schizophrenia, such as hearing, feeling or seeing things that are not real, and having strange, strongly held beliefs.
-Other symptoms include speaking in an illogical, confused fashion, and acting erraticlly and disorganized.
+The first type includes the better-known symptoms of schizophrenia, such as hearing, feeling, or seeing things that are not real, and having strange, strongly held beliefs.
+Other symptoms include speaking in an illogical, confused fashion, and acting erratically and disorganized.
 The less dramatic symptoms are possibly more common, though not as well known.
 These include avoiding social life, disorganized behavior, decreased motivation, a decrease in emotional response, and slowed thinking and movements.
 The symptoms of schizophrenia often interfere severely with everyday life.

 The diagnosis is made by an experienced doctor or psychiatrist based on the symptoms.
 Talking to people close to the affected person is also helpful in confirming the diagnosis.
 It is important to exclude other causes for the symptoms, and this may involve blood tests and scans of the head.

 The management of schizophrenia takes place in a supportive team of health workers.
-It involves controlling the symptoms, and providing emotional and psychological support and help to get back to everyday life.
+It involves controlling the symptoms, and providing emotional and psychological support, and helping to get back to everyday life.
 People with symptoms of schizophrenia can be treated at home, or if the symptoms are very severe, in a hospital.
 Antipsychotic medications help to slow down the activity in the brain that produces the symptoms of schizophrenia.
-These may be tablets or injections, and may be taken for 1 to 2 years after the diagnosis, or longer if needed.
-Supportive measures are very important, and may include counseling, occupational therapy and help from a social worker in managing the practical parts of life.
+These may be tablets or injections and may be taken for 1 to 2 years after the diagnosis, or longer if needed.
+Supportive measures are very important and may include counseling, occupational therapy, and help from a social worker in managing the practical parts of life.
 These treatment measures should focus on the individual's abilities and aim for independent living.
-Early diagnosis and treatment gives the best chance of a good recovery.
+Early diagnosis and treatment give the best chance of a good recovery.